 If you are on a smaller budget, then you want to make sure that you are using it optimally.
-Sometimes, it means getting less number of hits but more meaningful ones.
+Sometimes, it means getting less number of hits but more meaningful ones….think conversion rates.

 One of the ways that you can reduce your cost, is by targeting lower spots on the search page.
 On the Google’s search results page (SERP) there are about 11 spots or ad positions available for Adwords.
 The top three that appears on the top of the search results are considered premium as these usually get the most hits.

 So, that leaves another 8 spots that are available on the right hand side of the page.
 Usually these spots cost substantially less than the top three.
-Also the cost decrease as you go down the order.
+Also the cost of each spot decrease as you go down the order.

 If you are routinely running out of budget every day, then it is a good idea to target lower or specific ad positions.
 This could still get you just about the same amount hits for a much lower CPC (Cost per Click).
 Let us look some of the pros and cons of the top three positions versus the lower ad positions.